Canada Mortgage Rate History

 Why Do Historical Mortgage Rates Matter?

-Historical mortgage rates are an indicator of past market conditions and can aid in predicting future changes.
+Historical mortgage rates are indicators of past market conditions and can help predict future changes.
 Mortgage rates significantly affect the cost of homeownership.
-Shelter costs comprise a significant portion of Canada’s Consumer Price Index (CPI) readings, with owned accommodations making up a substantial portion of this basket (17.96% of the total 28.34% weight).
+Shelter costs comprise a significant portion of Canada’s Consumer Price Index (CPI) readings, with owned accommodations accounting for a substantial share of this basket.

-Historical mortgage rate trends are essential when analyzing current market conditions and where they might be in the future.
-The pattern that emerges from analyzing past rates can show what to expect with rates today and how the predicted direction of rates in the future will affect borrowing costs over the next few years.
+Historical mortgage rate trends are essential for analyzing current market conditions and predicting future trends.
+The pattern that emerges from analyzing past rates can show what to expect from today’s rates and how the predicted direction of future rates will affect borrowing costs over the next few years.

 While 5-year fixed rates were once Canada’s most popular mortgage option, the pandemic saw a shift to variable rates as interest rates hit historic lows.
 Many borrowers are now moving to short-term fixed-rate mortgages, allowing them to possibly lock into lower rates once they come up for renewal.